SBOSE550/Customer-Data-Processing-and-Validation-System/README.md

 The Customer Data Processing and Validation System is a Python-based tool designed to streamline the validation, cleaning, and merging of customer data into a master dataset.
 It addresses the aforementioned challenges by automating the following tasks:
 1. Data Validation:
    - Identifies and handles missing fields.
-   - Ensures data consistency (e.g., standardizing date formats, validating email addresses).
+   - Ensures data consistency (e.g., standardizing date formats, and validating email addresses).
    - Removes duplicate records by comparing customer attributes (e.g., name, phone number).

 2. Data Cleaning: